renovatebot/renovate/website/docs/self-hosted-configuration.md

 ## binarySource

-Set this to 'global' if you wish Renovate to use globally-installed binaries (`npm`, `yarn`, etc) instead of using its bundled versions.
+Set this to `global` if you wish Renovate to use globally-installed binaries (`npm`, `yarn`, etc) instead of using its bundled versions.
-Set this to 'docker' instead to use docker-based binaries.
+Set this to `docker` instead to use docker-based binaries.

 ## cacheDir